The following book describes the algorithms for on-the-fly verification,

 l'Aquila, Italy, Sept.
 2008.

-To appear: a journal paper on the implementation in Spin version 5.2.5 of a
+The design and implementation in Spin version 5.2.5 of a

-new and powerful bounded context switching algorithm.
+new and powerful bounded context switching algorithm is detailed in:

 Spin home page